bkataru/bkataru/README.md

 I'm a:
 - physics grad with a bent for all things computing
-- autodidactic polymath in constant pursuit of mastery over the machine at all levels of abstraction
+- generalist/polymath/autodidact in constant pursuit of mastery over the machine at all levels of abstraction
 - big-time fanboy of robust, scalable engineering, and fast execution speeds

+I like:
+- physical systems
+- software systems
+- hardware systems

 I previously worked on:
 - hacking together methods and tools for computational physics in neutrino phenomenology.